matthew-ngzc/ml-automation/README.md

 - Skills : spamming skills 1 and 2

 ### How to use:
 0. (Optional) If you want to modify how the code interacts with the actual pressing of keys, modify mobilelegends_ai.ahk, then use the ahk2exe app to convert to a .exe.
+Download ahk from https://www.autohotkey.com/
 1. run rule-based.py.
 This will ask for 2 clicks to determine where the hp bar is.
 1st click is top left of hp bar, 2nd click is bottom right.
 2. once the 2 clicks are done, it will clear command.txt (so that left over commands from the past iteration are not used) and start mobilelegends_ai.exe
 3. The player will start to move automatically.
 Stop mobilelegends_ai.exe using "esc" key or through task manager -> stop process